klsember-gh/repo-branch-protect/README.md

 # Auto Create Branch Protection Rules and Issues with GitHub API

-This python web service listens to organization events and to identify when a new repository is created, and then proceed to do the following:
+This python web service listens to organization events and to identify when a new repository is created (or successfully imported), and then proceed to do the following:

 1. Check if the new repository has been initialized; if not, automatically commit a `Readme.md` to the `main` branch
 2. Create branch protection rules on the `default branch`